Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Introduction

-\begin{acknowledge} J.~Harvey's work on this project was supported in part by Karsten Grove's grant from the National Science Foundation as well as Burkhard Wilking's Leibniz-Preis from the Deutsche Forschungsgemeinschaft.
+\begin{acknowledge} J.~Harvey's work on this project was supported in part by a Daphne Jackson Fellowship sponsored by the UK Engineering and Physical Sciences Research Council and Swansea University, as well as by Karsten Grove's grant from the National Science Foundation and Burkhard Wilking's Leibniz-Preis from the Deutsche Forschungsgemeinschaft.

 C.~Searle is grateful to the Mathematics Department of the University of Notre Dame for its hospitality during a visit where a part of this research was carried out.
-She was supported in part by Simons Foundation Grant \#355508 (Catherine Searle), her NSF-DMS grant \#160178 and CONACyT Project \#SEP-CO1-46274 and \#SEP-82471.
-This material is based in part upon work supported by the National Science Foundation under Grant No. DMS-1440140 while C.~Searle was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2016 semester.\enlargethispage{\baselineskip}
+She was supported in part by Simons Foundation Grant \#355508 (Catherine Searle), her NSF grant numbers DMS-160178 and DMS-1906404 and CONACyT Project numbers SEP-CO1-46274 and SEP-82471.
+This material is based in part upon work supported by the National Science Foundation under Grant number DMS-1440140 while C.~Searle was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2016 semester.\enlargethispage{\baselineskip}

-Both authors are grateful to B.~Wilking, A.~Petrunin, and F.~Wilhelm for conversations around the possibility of removing Condition \q{} from Theorem \ref{t:amsr} and to Orsola Capovilla-Searle for her help with the figures. \end{acknowledge}
+Both authors are grateful to B.~Wilking, A.~Petrunin, and F.~Wilhelm for conversations around the possibility of removing Condition \q{} from Theorem \ref{t:amsr} and to Orsola Capovilla-Searle for her help with the figures.

+Finally, both authors express their gratitude to the anonymous reviewer who suggested a sharper focus for this article and whose comments led us to simpler arguments for Propositions \ref{p:3space} and \ref{p:loopandspur}. \end{acknowledge}